-Following the launch of Spotlight in Shanghai this September 2017, PHOTOFAIRS is delighted to partner with Branding Shanghai to present the distinguished Chinese artist, Hai Bo for the inaugural San Francisco edition.
+Following the launch of Spotlight in Shanghai September 2017, PHOTOFAIRS partnered with Branding Shanghai to present the distinguished Chinese artist, Hai Bo.

 Hai Bo has been immersed in capturing the landscapes of his hometown and surrounding countryside.
 It’s broad fields and horizons have shaped his memories.
 His work is full of local scenes and people, imbuing his images with visual history and nostalgic mood.
 As he has said “Photography is the only possible record of lost time, this fictional absurdity represents my understanding of art.”

 China has experienced drastic changes over the past thirty years.
 The memories of hometowns fade in the face of radical change.
 Hai Bo captures and preserves those memories in his pristine landscape portraits of China’s countryside.
 These ordinary countryside people and landscapes stand in contrast to the images of China we so often see today, linking the present with the past.
 This is one reason why so many people are moved and comforted by his photographs.